Kiri0909/meltin-music-flow/README.md

 ## How can I edit this code?

-There are several ways of editing your application.
+There are several ways of editing your website.

 **Use Lovable**